James Mu

 Adaptive Rock Climbing Attachment

-Created an adjustable low-cost attachment that enables amputee rock climbers to climb safely and efficiently.
+Adjustable low-cost attachment that enables amputee rock climbers to climb safely and efficiently.